Timeline of the Troubles in Great Britain

-This is a timeline of the events and actions during the Troubles that were carried out in Great Britain, the vast majority of which were carried out by Irish Republican paramilitaries mainly the Provisional IRA were by far the most active but both the Official IRA and the Irish National Liberation Army, also carried out a number of attacks, which included bombings and shootings.
+This is a timeline of the events and actions during the Troubles that were carried out in Great Britain, the vast majority of which were carried out by Irish Republican paramilitaries.
+The Provisional IRA were by far the most active group, but both the Official IRA and the Irish National Liberation Army carried out a number of attacks, which included bombings and shootings.
 Ulster Loyalist paramilitary groups also carried out a small number of violent actions.